rcoh/terminal-watcher/README.md

-# terminal-watcher
+# Terminal Watcher
-Monitor your shell scripts scripts from your phone.
-Terminal watcher helps to monitor long running shell commands like compilation or batch jobs.
-It works by sending you a push notification on your phone when the command completes.
+Terminal Watcher is an [android app](https://play.google.com/store/apps/details?id=me.rcoh.terminalwatcher&hl=en) and [desktop client](https://github.com/rcoh/terminal-watcher/releases) that combine to send you push notifications when shell scripts complete.
+To use it, preface your command with `tw`.
+You'll get a push notification when it finishes along with the exit status.

 ## Installation
-See the relevant [release](https://github.com/rcoh/terminal-watcher/releases).
-Currently:
+Terminal watcher has two parts: A desktop client and an android app.
+To install the desktop client: (OS X and Linux)
 ```
 curl -L "https://raw.githubusercontent.com/rcoh/terminal-watcher/master/installer.sh" | bash
 ```